Definitions for Criminal and Non-criminal Incidents

 Sex Assault (criminal/Clery) - Any sexual act directed against another person, forcible and/or against that person’s will or against someone incapable of giving consent

-Student Conduct Code (non criminal/Clery) – Any student behavior or activity that is expressly prohibited by the UHH.
+Student Conduct Code (non criminal/Clery) – Any student behavior or activity that is expressly prohibited by the UH Hilo.
 Although non-criminal, the activity will be documented as a Misc.
 Pub.
 Case and reported in Clery Stats, if disciplinary action is taken.

 (Arrests and Referrals for Disciplinary Action - Any case involving illegal weapons possession and violation of drug and liquor laws.
 (A referral or arrest must take place and a disciplinary action must be initiated and a record kept of the action taken and disclosed by location).

-Student Housing Violation (non criminal) – Any student behavior or activity that is contrary to UHH student housing policies or procedures.
+Student Housing Violation (non criminal) – Any student behavior or activity that is contrary to UH Hilo student housing policies or procedures.
 These cases will be reported as Misc.
 Pub.
 Cases.

 Attempted Theft (criminal) – Any attempt to take or possess the property of another without that person’s consent.